Welcome to the Utah overdose surveillance dashboard

 Configure plots tools

-The maps below present county and LHD area maps of opioid prescriptions dispensed for the last 5 years.
+The maps below present LHD area maps of opioid prescriptions dispensed for the last 5 years.

 Numbers of patients prescribed opioids